 To determine if the product actually solves the sample group’s needs, an opportunity for them to test out the completed prototype must be included.
 When testing with the same audience, the team can easily document their feedback.
 In addition, you can ask for further feedback from your interviewees after you build a PoC.
 Observe how users interact with the interface and note whether you missed anything important.

-The timeframe for completing a formal proof of concept is usually within twelve weeks of the project solution being configured.
+The timeframe for completing a formal proof of concept is usually within twelve weeks of the configuration of project solution.
 During this time, identify any challenges and issues that arise and come up with some solutions.
-Never start a PoC and let it proceed on its own, instead you need to ensure that it is monitored and screened for technical queries as it runs.
+Never start a PoC and let it proceed on its own, instead you need to ensure that you monitor it and screen for technical queries as it runs.
 You may also consider investing in tools that allow you to define milestones within a prospect’s relationship with you, and let you know if and when a prospect begins to lose interest in the company.

 #5 Learn and evaluate

-The output of the PoC can be used to compare current KPIs with those expected from the current operational systems.
-Once the PoC has been completed, you can analyze the results to ensure that any differences are due to inherent conditions that were not anticipated by the PoC.
-The methodology and metric to use for calculating ROI should be fully controlled by you.
+You can use the output of the PoC to compare current KPIs with those expected from the current operational systems.
+Once you have completed the PoC, you can analyze the results to ensure that any differences are due to inherent conditions that were not anticipated by the PoC.
+You should fully control the methodology and metrics to use for calculating ROI.

 The project team has to gather and document feedback about the samples during prototyping, including their reactions and comments on even a single detail.
 After gathering feedback, the product team determines whether the solution is usable and feasible.
-It also lets the team know what changes need to be made to the product and instructs them about what will need to be done next.
+It also lets the team know what changes they need to make to the product and instructs them about what they will need to do next.